 University of Delaware

 The University of Delaware offers four distinct graduate programs in psychology: a Doctor of Philosophy (PhD) in Behavioral Neuroscience, a PhD in Clinical Science, a PhD in Cognitive Psychology, and a PhD in Social Psychology.
 The Behavioral Neuroscience program focuses on the history of behavior, with a special concentration on sensation, learning, development, social behavior, affect, memory, and animal models.
-All students work closely with a designated mentor throughout the program, a faculty advisor who serves to coach independent research.
+All students work closely with a designated mentor/faculty advisor throughout the program who serves to coach independent research.
 The Clinical Science program trains students to become clinical researchers, with a focus on science and practice.
 Clinical training opportunities are offered through community mental health centers and surrounding medical centers.
 The program in Cognitive Psychology is for theoretically-focused students who want to understand the human brain.
 Students of this program will have access to state-of-the-art equipment such as a 3T Siemens Prisma scanner.
 Training is also available in ERP, brain stimulation (TMS), computational modeling, eye tracking, and behavioral experiments.
 The PhD in Social Psychology program offered at the University of Delaware focuses on processes in individuals, between groups, and in organizations.
 It also covers topics such as social attachment and health, racism, personality, and cross-cultural differences.
 Students collaborate with professors in the program to write scholarly papers, analyze data, and conduct research.
-The University of Delaware also offers undergraduate programs in psychology, which are further discussed below.
+The University of Delaware also offers undergraduate programs in psychology.

 Delaware State University

-Delaware State University offers a 120 credit undergraduate psychology program leading to the Bachelor of Arts (BA) in Psychology.
+Delaware State University offers an online, 120-credit undergraduate psychology program leading to the Bachelor of Science (BS) in Psychology.
 The program, which generally takes four years to complete, requires psychology majors to fulfill both general college and psychology requirements.
-Students develop a vast knowledge on such psychological areas as applied psychology, health psychology, developmental psychology, abnormal psychology, and the psychology of learning.
+Students develop their knowledge on such psychological areas as applied psychology, health psychology, developmental psychology, abnormal psychology, and the psychology of learning.
 The program is capped off with a senior research project and psychology majors are encouraged to intern to gain hands-on experience in a clinical setting.
 Graduates of the undergraduate program either move on to graduate work or find entry-level positions in education, consulting, professional services, and sales.

 Schools with Psychology Degree Programs in Delaware